 - Some states allow for “loss of consortium” claims for the pain of losing the decedent’s love, guidance, and/or companionship.

-Sometimes courts award punitive damages to surviving family members or heirs, as well.
-These damages or typically awarded in cases where a defendant’s extremely reckless or purposeful wrong behavior led to the decedent’s death.
+Sometimes, courts award punitive damages to surviving family members or heirs as well.
+These damages are typically awarded in cases where a defendant’s extremely reckless or purposeful wrong behavior led to the decedent’s death.

 Punitive damages are meant as a punishment for the defendant in hopes that the person will not take a similar course of action again.